Bottom complexes: Bottom simplicial discs

 Lemma \ref{criterion}(c) implies that every row in this matrix must be an integral linear combination of the last three rows.
 Lemma \ref{criterion}(a,b) leads to a number of constrains on the entries of ${\mathbb M}_\Delta$.
 They are amenable to an effective analysis (by hand), showing that every row in ${\mathbb M}_\Delta$ must have exactly three non-zero entries.
-Consequently, for the \emph{geometric} simplicial complex $\Delta_C$, obtained by intersecting the cones, corresponding to the triangles in $\Delta$, with an affine plane, which meets $C$ transversally, there are only two possibilities, shown in Figure 5.
+Consequently, for any reduced conical realization $C$ of $\Delta$ and the \emph{geometric} simplicial complex $\Delta_C$, obtained by intersecting the cones, determined by the triangles in $\Delta$, with an affine plane, meeting $C$ transversally, there are only two possibilities, shown in Figure 5.

-These two possibilities lead to isomorphic reduce conical realizations.
+These two possibilities lead to isomorphic reduce conic realizations.
 Finally, the isomorphism classes of the reduced conic realizations, corresponding to the left geometric simplicial complex in Figure 5, are determined by the matrices

 where $x,y,z$ are arbitrary integers $\ge3$.
 This proves Theorem \ref{Delta}(a).